 What is a sitemap?

-is a file that contains information about the content of pages, photos and other important information of the website and the relationship between them that all search engines such as Google use this file to examine the website with more ability and awareness.
+A sitemap is a file containing information about the content of pages, photos, and other important information about the website and the relationship between them.
+All search-engines such as Google use this file to examine the website with more ability and awareness.

 The spider search engine is also known as a web crawler.
-In fact, it is an Internet bot that scans websites and stores important information for search engine indexing.
+An Internet bot scans websites and stores important information for search engine indexing.

-What is the reason of using the sitemap?
+What is the reason for using the sitemap?

-Sitemap allows Google bots to access the entire website without any size limit, these bots do not have the ability of a user to view and categorize the entire website separately, thus they help to optimize the search engine because they allow search engines to find the whole content that a webmaster wants to discover and index on their website and make the best use of the XML sitemap, which, as we mentioned, is a list of website URLs.
+The sitemap allows Google bots to access the entire website without any size limit; these bots do not have the ability of a user to view and categorize the entire website separately; thus, they help to optimize the search engine because they allow search engines to find the whole content that a webmaster wants to discover and index on their website and make the best use of the XML sitemap, which, as we mentioned, is a list of website URLs.